youssefhabri/homebrew-formulas/README.md

 # Installing other versions:

-If you want to install a different version {new version}, just go to https://github.com/flutter/flutter and find the tag for the version you'd like to install and edit these line:
+If you want to install a different version {new version}, just go to https://github.com/flutter/flutter and find the tag for the version you'd like to install and edit these lines in the formula:

 ```js
 version "0.9.2" => version "{new version}"